 Forage fishery dependency has been a challenge for a growing fish farming industry.
 Salmon needs marine ingredients to grow healthy and to keep a good content of omega-3.
-The past years, the use of fish trimmings and byproducts in fish feed has increased considerably.
-In 2017, the marine index for EWOS increased to 30.7 percent from 30.1 percent in 2016.
+Since 2010, the use of fish trimmings and byproducts in fish feed has increased from around 20% to over 30%.
+While use of trimmings has increased, in 2018 the total marine index for EWOS decreased to 27.1 percent compared to 30.7 percent in 2017.
 The specific content of marine ingredients in our EWOS feed varies within specified limits depending on price and availability of alternative raw materials.